Maintenance and supervision are crucial to saving costs, preventing asset failures and downtimes, and ensuring maximum asset life.

 On the other hand, it has more disadvantages than a cloud solution.
 For example, it takes very long to implement, you would have to make an upfront payment, and its maintenance costs are high.

 Cloud CMMS solutions are pre-built and hosted on vendor-specific servers.
-Vendors sell the software on a subscription basis, and businesses have the option to change to another service provider if they want to in the future.
+Vendors sell the software on a subscription basis, and businesses can change to another service provider if they want to in the future.

 The best part is that you wouldn’t have to install the application locally.
 Instead, you only need a computer, an Internet connection, and a web browser.